ganeshkathar27/tesseractui/README.md

 * Run: npm install
 * Run: ng serve --host 0.0.0.0 --proxy-config proxy.config.json

+### Note
+* If you want to point to a server deployed locally, use command: ng serve --host 0.0.0.0 --proxy-config local-proxy.config.json

 ## Container Details
 * Angular App
   * Angular app running with ng serve and a proxy config